salcedoe/MtMdocs/docs/imageProcessing/ImageRegionProcessing.md

 For that, we need to know the dimensions of the pixels, length and width, in miles.
 Often this type of information is included in the metadata of the image, but sadly our image did not provide such data.
 In such a situation, we need to compare our measurement to a known measurement, like the actual diameter of the Moon in miles.

-Once we have such a measurement, we can then easily figure out how big our pixels are in real-world measurements using the following steps
+Once we have such a measurement, we can then easily figure out how big our pixels are in real-world measurements using the following steps:

-1. Calculate the diameter of the Moon in pixels
+1. Calculate the diameter of the Moon in pixels.
-2. Get the actually diameter of the Moon in miles
+2. Get the actual diameter of the Moon in miles.
 3. Divide the number of miles by the number of pixels to get the miles/pixel ratio in our image.

 So, how do we determine the diameter of the Moon in pixels?
-Well, we could just draw a line on the moon, using the **`imageViewer** app.
+Well, we could just draw a line on the moon, using the **`imageViewer`** app.

 ![img-name](images/moon2-imgVwr-measure-diameter.png){ width="550"}

->As shown here, Image Viewer has a "Measure Distance" tool, which we can use to measure distances in pixel on an image.
+>As shown here, Image Viewer has a "Measure Distance" tool, which we can use to measure distances in pixels on an image.
 Here, we measure the diameter of the moon to be 603.84 pixels (blue line).

 However, this method requires a precise placement of the line on the image.
 Another, more robust method that doesn't require user input would be to calculate the diameter from the area.
-Since the profile of the Moon is basically a circle, we calculate the diameter use some simple Euclidean Geometry and the rearranging of terms, as follows:
+Since the profile of the Moon is basically a circle, we calculate the diameter using some simple Euclidean Geometry and the rearranging of terms, as follows:

 1. $A=\pi \cdot r^2$ *- Area of a circle*
 2. $r = \sqrt{A / π}$ *- radius from the area*
 3. $d = 2 \cdot \sqrt{A / π}$ *- diameter is 2x the radius*

 Now we can calculate the diameter (in pixels) using the moon area that we calculated above:

 ```matlab linenums="1" title="Get Moon Diameter from Area"
 moon_diameter = 2 * sqrt(moon_area / pi) % diameter in pixels